2nd Annual Employment Law Year in Review – 2023: New Cases and Laws (Recorded Package) (CA & Federal)

 He advises clients regarding personnel policies and procedures, employee discipline matters, employee handbooks, wage and hour compliance, and other employment issues.
 He also conducts employee training and investigations at the workplace and has authored several articles on various employment law matters.

-Kathryn B. Fox
+Kathryn B. Fox, Esq.

 Senior Counsel